obricks/open-source-architecture/README.md

-# Open Source Architecture Ressources
+# Open Source Architecture Resources

-This repository mean to centralize some ressources about open-source architecture and how to develop it.
+This repository is meant to centralize resources about open source architecture and how to develop it.
-Feel free to join and add your organization and ressources.
+Feel free to join and add your organization and resources.

-Open Source Architecture is a great idea, and need momentum.
+Open Source Architecture is a great idea, and needs momentum.
 The more people we are to move it forward, the more interesting it will be for us all.

 Start with the [list of open source architecture projects](https://github.com/open-source-architecture/open-source-architecture/blob/master/communities-projects.md) and explore the [other files](https://github.com/open-source-architecture/open-source-architecture).

-Github repository are organized like your hard-drive : a list of files !
+GitHub repositories are organized like your hard drive: a list of files!

 If you want to join :

-* Create a github account if you do not have
+* Create a GitHub account if you do not have one
-* Send me an email sebastien@openbricks.io / I will invite you
+* Send me an email at sebastien@openbricks.io / I will invite you

 Join also
 * Our curated list of open source Video [Open source architecture video](https://www.youtube.com/playlist?list=PLkgRO_yjuU9qfuYps1aJMLYebDg3MK0QD)